sunnyxyf/Bayesian/Code/readme.md

-First,the 'one change point model.py' is used for all ATSS events.
-After filtering the ATSS events with one change point, run 'two change point models.py' for the remaining ATSS events.
+<p>When we applied 'all ATSS events.csv' to 'one change point model.py', we should delete the first column to run the model,
+it is the same as 'two change points ATSS events.csv'.</p>